 |Dr. Cathy Fines

-Howard Hughes is a Clinical Lead on the CCG Governing Body.
-His role for the CCG focuses on quality and infrastructure and he has recently taken on responsibility as clinical lead for QIPP.
-Howard is a community pharmacist, qualifying in 1984, he has worked in a number of pharmacy roles over the years from pharmacy manager through to being the owner of a chain of pharmacies.
+Howard Hughes is a Clinical Director on the CCG Governing Body.
+His role focuses on quality and infrastructure.
+Howard is a community pharmacist, qualifying in 1984 he has worked in a number of pharmacy roles over the years from pharmacy manager through to being the owner of a chain of pharmacies.
 Since 1987 he has worked in Prestwich, currently fulfilling the role of Director and Chair of Prestwich Pharmacy Limited, and since 2006 he has been the Managing Director of another pharmacy in Burnley.
 In addition to his pharmaceutical interests, Howard has an interest in drug misuse and sexual health.
 He sat on the former Professional Executive Committee of NHS Bury until 2011 and has been Chairman of the Bury and Rochdale Local Pharmaceutical Committee for a number of years.
 Howard is a qualified Pharmacist Pre-Registration tutor and exam question writer.

 Secondary Care Consultant

 Peter is the independent secondary care clinician on our Governing Body.
 He qualified as a doctor from the University of London in 1985 and underwent training in Obstetrics and Gynaecology.
 In 1999 he moved to Birmingham where he became a Consultant in Obstetrics at Birmingham Women’s Hospital, subsequently becoming the Medical Director and a member of the Trust Board for a number of years.
 He is still an active Consultant Obstetrician and spends two days a week seconded to the Healthcare Safety Investigation Branch; an independent NHS organisation established to examine adverse incidents that occur in maternity units in England.